 I can’t relate to people who’ve had everything easy.
 I can’t relate to people with no baggage, no trauma, no scars.
 I relate to survivors, to people who have had difficult times, to people with their own struggles and hang-ups and anxieties and brain weasels.

-I keep telling my newish sweetie, The Artist, that they’re dating Ms. Trust Issues.
-They are supremely kind and supportive about this while also not in any way denying or downplaying that my trust issues are, in fact, very real.
+I keep telling my new sweetie, The Artist, that they’re dating Ms. Trust Issues.
+They are extremely kind and supportive about this while also not in any way denying or downplaying that my trust issues are, in fact, very real.
 Because I am more than my baggage and, for now at least, they’ve decided my baggage is not beyond their ability or desire to handle.

 There are people with baggage which would absolutely not go with mine.
 Think about (not an example from my life) this situation: a survivor of childhood abuse due to an alcoholic parent, and someone who struggles with substance dependency issues.
-These two people should almost certainly not be in a relationship, because their respective baggage clashes in such a way that it will likely just amplify the issues for both people and make them thoroughly unhappy.
+These two people should almost certainly not be in a relationship with each other.
+Their respective baggage clashes in such a way that it will likely just amplify the issues for both people and make them thoroughly unhappy.

 I’m learning to recognise the things I simply cannot deal with in another person.
-Someone with anger management issues, for example, should absolutely not ever be in a relationship with me, a girl who has a panic attack at yelling and shouting.
+Someone with anger management issues, for example, should absolutely not ever be in a relationship with me, the woman who will probably have a panic attack if you yell at her.
 Having baggage that is incompatible with mine does not make someone a bad person, too fucked up, or any other gross judgement you can think of.
 It simply means we will not be good for each other and one or both of us may be harmed more if we try to have an intimate relationship.

-So, Well Meaning Person on a Dating Site who wants a relationship with as little unnecessary angst and conflict as possible: you’re not actually looking for someone with no baggage, unless you’re looking for someone who’s barely into adulthood (ugh, I hope not) or you’re looking for a robot.
+So, Well Meaning Person On A Dating Site who wants a relationship with as little unnecessary angst and conflict as possible: you’re not actually looking for someone with “no baggage,” unless you’re looking for someone with as little life experience as possible (ugh, I hope not) or a robot.